USDA-SCINet/scinet-site/sn_collections/_events/2024-01-08-Practicum-AI.md

 ---

 title: "Practicum AI - Deep Learning Foundations"
 excerpt: "Deep learning is the focus of modern AI.
 Models have many layers and millions, or now approaching a trillion, parameters!
 This course breaks things down and introduces you to a small AI model to provide a conceptual understanding of how AI models are built, trained, and deployed."
+description: "Event - Deep learning is the focus of modern AI.
+Models have many layers and millions, or now approaching a trillion, parameters!
+This course breaks things down and introduces you to a small AI model to provide a conceptual understanding of how AI models are built, trained, and deployed."
 type: training
 provider: University of Florida
 hideprovider: true